 What Shoes to Pack and When

-If there’s one thing I learned about minimalism after Project 333, is not to skimp on the shoes.
-We know it’s not always possible, but when we can, we plan destinations with similar weather or activities.
+If there’s one thing I learned about minimalism after Project 333, it is not to skimp on the shoes.
+It’s not always possible, but we try to plan destinations with similar weather or activities.

-- Flip Flops – Never forget the flip flops.
-Every time I thought I could do without them, I’ve regretted it.
+• Flip Flops – Never forget the flip flops.
+Every time I thought I could do without them, I regretted it.
 And why?
 They’re so thin and packable.
 I don’t recommend them being the sole shoe (pun intended), but they always come in handy.
-They’re not only great for beach destinations, but for showers, dirty floors, or for something that’s easy to get in and out of them for a quick trip to the vending machine.
+They’re great for beach destinations, showers, dirty floors, or for something easy to get in and out of them for a quick trip to the vending machine.

-- Comfortable Casual Flats – If I’m traveling somewhere where we’ll mostly be driving from place to place.
+• Comfortable Casual Flats – If we’re mostly driving from place to place.

-- Dressy Boots – I’ll replace my comfortable casual flats for cute boots usually for fall and winter destinations.
+• Dressy Boots – I’ll replace my comfortable casual flats with cute boots, usually for fall and winter destinations.

-- Ballet Flats – For any formal events like weddings or nice dinners with a dress code.
+• Ballet Flats – For formal events like weddings or nice dinners with a dress code.

-- Hiking Boots – We usually only pack our hiking boots when we know we’ll be doing a strenuous hike.
-For the most part, we can get away with hiking in sneakers as long as it’s not over 5 miles or rough terrain.
+• Hiking Boots – We usually only pack our hiking boots for strenuous hikes.
+We can get away with hiking in sneakers if it’s not over 5 miles or rough terrain.

 More Popular and Highly Rated Travel Shoes

-I have small and wide feet, so it can be extra challenging to find the right pair of shoes.
-Here are some more we hope to check out and test them on the road.
+I have tiny feet and a wide-toe box, so finding the right pair of shoes can be extra challenging.
+We hope to check out these to test them on the road.

 What shoes have you loved traveling with most?
 Any we need to check out?